drug-design/course/docs/site/subdomain.md

 # How to create your own Syllabus Course

-By joining the sharing program you can request your dedicated subdomain (e.g. mike-smith.drugdesign.org).
+By joining the sharing program you can request your dedicated sub-domain (e.g. mike-smith.drugdesign.org).
 You can use your sub-domain to organize the content of drugdesign.org in the way you want and give access to your student as supplement lecture material or in a computer lab class.

 If you don't have a github.com account create one, and send me your account name/alias.
 Once you will have the permission, you can open your git branch and modify everything you want, the navigation menu, remove pages, merge pages from different chapters etc...